yi904835116/lab04-composites/README.md

 ## Structure
+Define an interface Component, which defines the shared functionality across leaves and composites in the tree.
+In this case doThis() is shared between the leaf and composite elements, and allows you to treat Leaf and Composite uniformly.

-Composites contain lists of components, each of which could be a leaf or a composite itself.
+Implement Component with Leaf and Composite; Composites contain lists of components, each of which could be a leaf or a composite itself.

-In this case doThis() is the functionality that is shared between the leaf and composite elements.
+Implement doThis() in both Leaf and Composite, but the functionality differes in that Composite iterates through it's list of elements and calls doThis() on each.

 ![alt text](https://sourcemaking.com/files/v2/content/patterns/Composite.svg "Composite Pattern")

 ## Recursive Composition

 When doThis() is called on any composite, it iterates through it's list of components, and calls doThis() on each of them.
-Remember that
+Each of these doThis() may call a doThis() of a list of components, thus recursively calling until a Leaf.

 ## Example - Graphics Drawing Editor